 Does American Forests share the location so I can visit a Champion Tree?

-In an effort to protect the health and wellbeing of large trees, both privately and publically owned, American Forests will not disclose to the public the exact location of any tree nominated to or listed on the National Register of Champion Trees.
+In an effort to protect the health and wellbeing of large trees, both privately and publicly owned, American Forests will not disclose to the public the exact location of any tree nominated to or listed on the National Register of Champion Trees.
 Written and verbal inquiries requesting the location information of Champion Trees will be declined.

 I want to nominate a tree that is very old.
 Does the age of the tree qualify it to become a Champion Tree?

 No, the National Register of Champion Trees does not take into consideration the age of trees when crowning trees national champions.